smikhalevski/roqueform/packages/react/README.md

 # `FieldRenderer`

-The `FieldRenderer` component subscribes to the given field instance and re-renders its children when the field is
+The `FieldRenderer` component subscribes to the given field instance and re-renders children when the field is notified:
-notified:

 ```tsx
 import { FieldRenderer, useField } from '@roqueform/react';